Nick Madrigal Player Props: Cubs vs. Phillies

-The Chicago Cubs, including Nick Madrigal and his .448 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starting pitcher Ranger Suarez and the Philadelphia Phillies at Wrigley Field, Tuesday at 8:05 PM ET.
+The Chicago Cubs, including Nick Madrigal (.471 on-base percentage in past 10 games, 138 points above season-long percentage), battle starter Aaron Nola and the Philadelphia Phillies at Wrigley Field, Wednesday at 8:05 PM ET.

 Nick Madrigal Game Info & Props vs. the Phillies